jurkovicmartin/Handwriting-Recognition/README.md

 ## Notes
 This is my first take on machine learning problem.

+***Solution for the same problem with the same dataset is also in ML-Fundamentals repository in folder MultiLayer.
+In this folder is an example where i used from scratch coded model.***

 Results from testing of some model parameters. **Not mentioned model parameters** are the same as described in "Model properties" chapter.

 *Table 1: Testing impact of number of hidden layers + neurons on accuracy.*